wavesplatform/waves-csharp/README.md

 Address recipientAddress = new Address("insert the address");

 /* Define the asset ID
-In case of transfer in WAVES, use the constant var assetId = AssetId.Waves */ var assetId = AssetId.As("insert the asset ID");
+In case of transfer in WAVES, use var assetId = AssetId.Waves */ var assetId = AssetId.As("insert the asset ID");